 But, if you want to give more, God will make sure you stay fed and have enough to give more.
 If you want to give enough so that you have a respectable harvest of righteousness, God will supply your seed and will increase your store of seed and in that way enlarge the harvest of your eternal righteousness.

-In my teens and early 20s I gave faithfully, then for a few years I stopped.
-At this time of year I got an income tax receipt back from the church.
+In my teens and early 20s I gave faithfully 10% of my income, then for a few years I stopped.
+That January I got an income tax receipt from the church.
 I was startled at how little I had given.
 I was living alone, not making much, paying off two different loans.
-I was getting by, but did not have any extra.
-But I was embarrassed by how little I had given, so I upped it a little bit.
+It was tight.
+I was getting by, but no extra.
+But, I was embarrassed by how little I had given, so I upped it a little bit.

-After 3 months or so I realized that this has not made any difference to the rest of cash flow, so I increased my giving a bit more.
-I will still not giving 10%, but I was past 5% by now.
+After 3 months or so I realized that this has not made any difference to the rest of my cash flow, so I increased my giving a bit more.
+I was still not giving 10%, but at least I was past 5% by now.
 After a few more months, again I did not feel like I had less, so I increased again.

-I got interested.
-I kept doing this for several years, until I was giving noticeably more than 10% of my income.
+I got curious.
+I kept doing this for several years, until I was giving close to 20% of my income.
 I was giving an amount that would have seemed ludicrous to me at the start of this process.
 And I still didn't feel any increase in money pressure.
 It was tight, same as always.